Mechanical and Mechatronic Engineering and Advanced Manufacturing

 With the advent of Industry 4.0, today’s manufacturing workforce needs cutting-edge skills in automation, sensing, programming, and robotics.
 Manufacturers also covet employees with knowledge and skills in project management, communication, leadership, and business economics.

+This unique multidisciplinary program, rooted in hands-on technology education, ties together an understanding of the challenges and opportunities that modern manufacturing faces in creating tomorrow's industry leaders.
 The program is built on a foundation of lower-division math, science, economics, business, and fundamental manufacturing concepts.
 Upper-division courses integrate that foundation into a unified body of knowledge with three primary areas of emphasis as applied to manufacturing:

 • Robotics and automation